How to Build a DIY Gun Closet Rack for Easy Access

 October 30, 2023 5 min read

-Want to build a dream gun wall or gun storage, but you don't have the storage space for a full gun room?
+Want to build a dream gun wall or vertical rack gun storage, but you don't have the storage space for a full gun room or multiple gun safes?
 Consider making a custom gun closet storage display!

-A gun rack or storage wall in your closet is a great solution for firearm storage!
+A gun rack or storage wall in your closet is a great solution for firearm storage.
 Many gun owners don't realize that you can build a custom firearm storage solution in most home closets, and with a few modifications, it can be just as safe as a gun cabinet, with the added benefit of being hidden in plain sight.
-You don't need a vault door or panic room to safely store your gun collection like you see in the movies!
+You don't need a vault door or panic room to safely store your gun collection like you see in the movies, and you don't even need to build custom secret doors into your home

 Below you will find a step-by-step guide for building your own closet door gun rack!